Jason CarterEastover, SC

 Richland Soil and Water Conservation District

-The majority of farmers in South Carolina subsoil strip-till and plant at the same time.
-My plan was to roll my cover crop, subsoil and plant at the same time, but this became a problem.
-The lush cover crop of clover, vetch and radishes that I was planting corn into was so slick that I couldn’t get enough traction to pull the subsoiler.
-I managed to get one pass across the field.
-Without any other options, I removed the subsoiler and planted no-till into the green cover.
-At the end of the year, the yield was the same where I subsoiled verses no-till.
-What I thought was going to be a problem turned out to be one of the best learning lessons.
-I have been no-till for three years now.
+Carter says most farmers in South Carolina subsoil strip-till and plant at the same time.
+His originally intention was to roll the cover crop, subsoil, and plant at the same time.
+However, this plan didn’t work out as anticipated.
+The lush cover crop of clover, vetch, and radishes that he planted the corn into was so slick that he couldn’t get enough traction to pull the subsoiler.
+He managed to get one pass across the field, and without any other options, he instead removed the subsoiler and planted no-till into the green cover.
+At the end of the year, his yields were the same where he had subsoiled versus no-till.
+What Carter thought was going to be a problem turned out to be one of the greatest lessons learned.